Minjk121/minjk121.github.io/about/index.md

 With schoolwork, I work as a Systems Validation Engineering Intern at Intel Programmable Solutions Group (PSG).
 <br>
 Also, I am part of the E-Board at [Cornell Maker Club](https://makerclub.ece.cornell.edu).
 This year, we organized the 2023 Make-A-Thon.
-My interests lie in embedded/firmware or low-level software.
-I'm actively looking for a full-time job after graduation in December 2023.

 ### More More about me
 Download my resume to learn more about me.